BinneBoi/Factorio-Computer-Compiler/README.md

 **1. `in0` to `in4` Inputs**
 Represent the 5 input combinators on the left side.
 Sending a signal to any of these will store its numeric value in the corresponding variable.
+Inputs are loaded after every instruction.

 **2. `out0` to `out4` Outputs**
 Writing a value to one of these variables will output it through the matching output combinators on the right.

 **3. `counter` Program Counter**
 Holds the line number of the instruction currently being executed.
 Writing to `counter` causes the program to jump to that line, like a manual `goto`.

 **4. `reg0` to `reg3` Temporary Registers**
 Used internally by the compiler to handle complex expressions.